Special Region of Jakarta, Java Airbnb Market Data 2026: STR Report & Statistics

 • Essential amenities in Special Region of Jakarta that guests expect include: Wifi, Air conditioning, TV.
 Lacking these (any) could significantly impact bookings.

-• Popular amenities like Kitchen, Pool, Refrigerator are common but not universal.
+• Popular amenities like Kitchen, Pool, Hangers are common but not universal.
 Offering these can provide a competitive edge.

 • A pool is a highly desired but not standard amenity, making it a key feature for attracting guests seeking leisure in Special Region of Jakarta.